FAQ - Clinics and Externships

 - What Will Hurt My Chances of Being Selected?

-- What Is a Statement of Interest?
+- What Is a clinic or externship cover letter?

 - How Are Students Selected?